 You need to have a viable business idea.
 You must also have what it takes to make it work.
-You also must have enough money to start your business get by until your business starts to generate enough money.
+You also must have enough money to start your business and get by until your business starts to generate enough money.
 A little bit of luck every now and again also helps – as does knowing you have the support of your friends, family and others.

 There is no single, or right way, to come up with a business idea.
 Many entrepreneurs start their business in a sector or field where they have past experience or an interest.
 Others decide to start their own business after discovering that no one offers a solution or product that solves a problem they and others are experiencing.

 Some entrepreneurs have that 'eureka' moment and decide the best way to bring their invention or idea to the market is to do it themselves.
 Others decide that, whilst they want to work for themselves, they would feel more comfortable taking that step by buying a franchise and benefitting from an established brand.

 Before you start up, you must thoroughly test the viability of your business idea.
 Only then can you be reasonably certain that sufficient customers will buy from you at the prices you need to charge so that you can generate enough profit.